malaman/js-image-zoom/package/README.md

 - **options** (Object) - js-image-zoom options
      * **width** (number) - width of the source image (optional)
      * **height** (number) - height of the source image (optional).
+     * **fillContainer** (boolean) - true/false (optional).
+To take the size of the container or if the width & height of the image/container are not known
      * **zoomWidth** (number) - width of the zoomed image.
 Zoomed image height equals source image height (optional)
      * **img** (string) - url of the source image.
 Provided if container does not contain img element as a tag (optional)
      * **scale** (number) - zoom scale. if not provided, scale is calculated as natural image size / image size, provided in params (optional if zoomWidth param is provided)